-“Ant-Man and the Wasp” is the 20th Marvel Cinematic Universe installment – and the fourth in the last eight months.
+“Ant-Man and the Wasp” is the 20th Marvel Cinematic Universe installment.
+It’s also the fourth in the last eight months.
 “Star Wars” isn’t the only series suffering from franchise fatigue.

 I was looking forward to the lighter side of Marvel, following the dramatic wrath of “Avengers: Infinity War”.
-But while “AM&TW” is the lightest, most family-friendly MCU movie to date – it doesn’t deliver in practically every other area.
+And “AM&TW” is the lightest, most family-friendly MCU movie to date.
+Sadly, it doesn’t deliver in practically every other area.

-I wasn’t a huge fan of the first “Ant-Man”, released in 2015, but I really liked the appearance of Paul Rudd’s title character in 2016’s “Captain America: Civil War” – as the “fish out of water” of the gang (in the big airport fight scene).
+I wasn’t a huge fan of the first “Ant-Man” (2015).
+But I really liked the appearance of Paul Rudd’s title character in 2016’s “Captain America: Civil War” – as the “fish out of water” of the gang (in the big airport fight scene).
 Some characters just work better in small doses.

-But this second solo movie (though it’s actually difficult to call Ant-Man the “lead” here – it’s much more of an ensemble) doesn’t fly high.
-Rudd’s Scott Lang has been under house arrest for two years because he really wasn’t supposed to take part in that airport battle.
-Daughter Cassie visits him often.
-(An early scene in which they go down a cardboard slide may actually be the most impressive – when it comes to editing and direction – in the entire movie).
+This second solo movie, (it’s actually difficult to call Ant-Man the “lead” here – it’s much more of an ensemble) doesn’t fly high.
+Rudd’s Scott Lang has been under house arrest for two years.
+You may remember he really wasn’t supposed to take part in that airport battle.
+Daughter Cassie visits him often (an early scene in which they go down a cardboard slide may actually be the most impressive – when it comes to editing and direction – in the entire movie).

-A few days to go before Scott’s ankle monitor can come off and he becomes a free man… he has an unusual dream involving an older woman and a little girl.
+A few days to go before Scott’s ankle monitor can come off and he becomes a free man he has an unusual dream involving an older woman and a little girl.
 He immediately calls former colleague Dr. Hank Pym (Michael Douglas).
-Soon Scott joins Hank and daughter Hope (Evangeline Lilly) on a sub-atomic quest to find Hope’s mom (Hank’s wife) – played by Michelle Pfeiffer, who’s been stuck in some quantum vortex for 30 years.
+Soon Scott joins Hank and daughter Hope (Evangeline Lilly) on a sub-atomic quest to find Hope’s mom (Hank’s wife) who’s been stuck in some quantum vortex for 30 years.
+She’s played by Michelle Pfeiffer.

-Of course there’s got to be some bad guys.
+Of course there have to be some bad guys.
 They want the high tech equipment Hank and Hope have invented.
-Over the course of two hours, “Ant-Man and the Wasp” is packed with so many chase scenes – on foot and in cars – with Scott and Hope (who suits up as The Wasp) – changing in size so often – I was genuinely tired-out by the end credits.
-And Rudd actually spends as much time larger than life as he does insect-size.
-He’s as much Mega-Man as Ant-Man, growing to some 80 feet at one point.
+Over the course of two hours, “Ant-Man and the Wasp” is packed with so many chase scenes – on foot and in cars – with Scott and Hope (who suits up as The Wasp) – changing size so often – I was genuinely tired-out by the end credits.
+Rudd actually spends as much time larger than life as he does insect-size.
+He’s as much Mega-Man as Ant-Man, growing to 80 feet at one point.